-The acronym HVAC stands for heating, ventilating, and air conditioning.
-The term is used to describe the products that keep indoor environments comfortable as well as the contractors who install, repair, and service them.
+HVAC stands for heating, ventilating, and air conditioning.
+The term is used to describe the products that keep the indoors comfortable as well as the techs who install, do ac repair, and service them.
 The primary purpose of HVAC systems are to provide thermal comfort and to maintain good air quality.

 2. How often should air filters be replaced?

 All of the conditioned air delivered to your home or business must first pass through the system’s air filter.
-According to the Environmental Protection Agency (EPA), filters should be checked every month and changed as needed, especially during periods of heavy use.
+According to the E EPA. filters should be checked every month and changed as needed, especially during periods of heavy use.
 The EPA recommends changing filters at least every three months.

 3. How often should air conditioners be serviced?

-Just as your car benefits from regular tune-ups, preventative maintenance improves the efficiency and performance of your HVAC equipment as well.
+Preventative maintenance improves the efficiency of your HVAC system.
 The EPA recommends have cooling systems serviced by a professional HVAC contractor at least once each year.
-Quality HVAC contractors offer maintenance plans that include inspections and tune-ups twice each year.
+AT certified Appliance we off a one hour response time for all of you ac repair needs.

 Experts recommend that consumers consider HVAC replacement for equipment over ten years old.
-Modern air conditioning systems are up to 50 percent more energy efficient than those manufactured just a decade ago.
+Modern ac systems are up to 50 percent more energy efficient than those made just a decade ago.
 Cooling systems that require expensive repairs or that simply aren’t keeping you comfortable are also good candidates for replacement.